rse/hostid/README.md

 --------

-This is a small Node module for determining the Universally Unique Identifier (UUID) of a Host, based on either its IEEE MAC address (primary source) or a fingerprint of its platform parameters (secondary source).
+This is a small Node module for determining the Universally Unique Identifier (UUID) of a host, based on a simple fingerprint derived from the number of CPUs, the CPU architecture, the operating system name, and the host name.
+As long as those fingerprint sources do not change, the resulting host UUID will not change, too.

 Getting HostId
 --------------